pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	The provided value is a class name to use as the `SocketFactory` when establishing a socket connection.
 	This may be used to create unix sockets instead of normal sockets.
 The class name specified by `socketFactory` must extend `javax.net.SocketFactory` and be available to the driver's classloader.
-	This class must have a zero argument constructor or a single argument constructor taking a String argument.
+	This class must have a zero-argument constructor, a single-argument constructor taking a String argument, or a single-argument constructor taking a Properties argument.
+The Properties object will contain all the connection parameters.
+The String argument will have the value of the `socketFactoryArg` connection parameter.
-	This argument may optionally be supplied by `socketFactoryArg`.

 * **socketFactoryArg** (deprecated) = String